yujenyu/Group11_Project/Meetings/meeting.md

 ### Agenda

-Present the idea of the project and discuss.
+Present the idea of the project and discuss it.

 ### Notes & decisions

 Vote and decide the idea.

-Topic: "ART history education for children".
+Topic: "ART history education for children"

 ### Next steps

-Do the research for art history before next meeting.
+Do the research for art history before the next meeting.